Polish Defense

-and other variants where Black delays playing ...b5 until the second or third move, which are sometimes called the Polish Defense Deferred.
+and other lines in which Black plays an early ...b7-b5, which are sometimes called the Polish Defense Deferred.

 Details

 With ...b5, Black tries to take control of c4, but 1.d4 b5 is generally considered dubious after 2.e4, threatening 3.Bxb5.
 Modern Chess Openings (MCO-14, 1999) allots two columns to the Polish, commenting that the variants where Black waits and plays 2...b5 instead of 1...b5 are much safer.
 Earlier editions of MCO give only a single column of analysis and consider only the 2...b5 lines.
 MCO-9 (1957) states that the Polish "fails because it neglects the centre".
 That negative verdict was softened in the next edition, MCO-10 (1965), to say that the Polish "neglects the centre, but is not refuted".
 MCO-12 (1982) retains the "not refuted" assessment and notes that the Polish can result by transposition from the Réti system.
 Other judgments have been harsher.
 The 1...b5 Polish was deemed "entirely valueless" by I. A. Horowitz in 1964.